lanl-ansi/Alpine.jl/README.md

 * Analyzing the problem's expressions (objective & constraints) and applies approporite convex relaxations

-* Performing novel adaptive/dynamic partitioning methods to create piecewise relaxations, bound tightening and polyhedral outer-approximations to guarantee global convergence
+* Performing novel adaptive partitioning methods to create piecewise relaxations, bound tightening and polyhedral outer-approximations to guarantee global convergence

+**Allowable nonlinearities**: Alpine can currently handle MINLPs with polynomials in constraints and/or in the objective.

 <!--
  **Illustration of Alpine's dynamic partitioning and outer-approximation on simple functions** ([Source](https://arxiv.org/abs/1707.02514))